 While the shampoo plant shows great tolerance for poor sandy soil, hard soils need to be adjusted by adding gypsum before planting the plant.

-Wild ginger is cultivated by seeds and rhizome extracts.
+Wild ginger is cultivated by seeds and underground rhizome extract.

-Transplant the plant by harvesting new shampoo ginger rhizomes 10-12 months after planting, preferably in late winter or early spring.
+Harvest new Zingiber rhizomes 10-12 months after planting.
+Transplant in late winter or early spring.

 Grooming and Maintenance

-Shampoo ginger lily is a forgiving and fast-growing perennial which can spread across a garden within years under ideal conditions.
+Shampoo ginger lily is a forgiving and fast-growing perennial that can spread across a garden within years under ideal conditions.

 In USDA Zone 8, these plants survive winter when mulch is added to the soil and the roots and rhizomes are protected from freezing.

-However, in regions located in the north of Zone 8 up to Zone 10, the rhizomes should be picked up and overwintered indoors.
+However, in regions located north of Zone 8 up to Zone 10, the rhizomes should be picked up and overwintered indoors.

 Also, potted plants should be kept indoors, away from the frost, when temperatures fall below 55° degrees Fahrenheit (13° C).